 Transfer Toy Story: You've Got a Friend in Me

-Rachel Fulton, University of Cincinnati
+Written by: Rachel Fulton, University of Cincinnati

 Transfer work isn't usually the blockbuster smash everyone looks forward to summer after summer.
 Instead, it's the legendary story that delivers time and time again--a heartwarming saga filled with essential life lessons.
 In this guest blog post, University of Cincinnati academic advisor Rachel Fulton uses the movie Toy Story to illustrate why functional institutional partnerships are so pivotal to the transfer experience.